MrMacker/IOTA-IF-Certify/README.md

 # DID derivation

-The [IOTA Identity framework](https://wiki.iota.org/identity.rs/introduction/) builds on top of [alias outputs](https://wiki.iota.org/tips/tips/TIP-0018/#alias-output) provided by the IOTA protocol, which in turn are controlled by addresses derived from a seed using BIP32 key derivation.
+The [IOTA Identity framework](https://wiki.iota.org/identity.rs/introduction/) builds on top of [alias outputs](https://wiki.iota.org/tips/tips/TIP-0018/#alias-output) provided by the IOTA protocol, which in turn are controlled by addresses derived from a seed using [BIP32](https://en.bitcoin.it/wiki/BIP_0032) key derivation.
 While this allows the derivation of a near limitless amount of DIDs from a single seed, in this proof of concept we limit ourselves to the creation of a single DID document and consequently a single DID per seed for each entity.

+# Storage Deposit